awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

 # Using the AWS Elastic Beanstalk PHP Platform<a name="create_deploy_PHP.container"></a>

 AWS Elastic Beanstalk supports a number of platforms for different versions of the PHP programming language\.
 These platforms support PHP web applications that can run alone or under Composer\.
-Learn more at the [Supported Platforms](concepts.platforms.md#concepts.platforms.PHP) topic\.
+Learn more at [PHP](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.PHP) in the *AWS Elastic Beanstalk Platforms* document\.

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
 You can configure environment variables needed by your application, enable log rotation to Amazon S3, and set common PHP initialization settings\.